DamonOehlman/rtc.io-guidebook/manuscript/02-Connecting.md

 <<(code/connecting/quickconnect-intro.js)

-A> __NOTE:__ To actually see this demo work, you will either need to open the guidebook in two separate browser tabs, or complete it with friends in the context of a workshop.
+T> To actually see this demo work, you will either need to open the guidebook in two separate browser tabs, or complete it with friends in the context of a workshop.

 In this example we are focusing on capturing two different types of event: